Should I Ask For a DOT Inspection?

 • Improved Safety

 By proactively asking for a DOT inspection, you demonstrate a commitment to safety.
 The inspection can help identify potential issues before they escalate into significant problems.
-In doing so, it helps ensure your safety, as well as that of others on the road.
+In doing so, it helps ensure your safety and that of others on the road.

 • Avoidance of Fines and Penalties

 Non-compliance with DOT standards can result in hefty fines and penalties.
-By asking for an inspection, you can identify and rectify any potential violations before an unscheduled inspection flags them.
+You can identify and rectify any potential violations before an unscheduled inspection flags them by asking for an inspection.

 • Enhanced Reputation